BSC audit: Suppliers and SVA Agents

 This page sets out the specific details for the BSC Audit that relate to Suppliers and to Supplier Volume Allocation (SVA) Agents.
 This process is separate from the BSC Audit for ‘central systems’ and CVA Meter Operator Agents (CVAMOAs).

-For 2018/2019, the SVA element of the BSC Audit is now covered by a new Process Assessment approach, with greater oversight from ELEXON over the detailed on-site work undertaken by the BSC Auditor.
+As with the 2018/2019 BSC Audit, the SVA element of the BSC Audit will again be covered by the new Process Assessment approach, with continuing significant oversight from ELEXON over the detailed on-site work undertaken by the BSC Auditor, including work papers and Audited Entity Selection.

 How it relates to you